 1. Run a Self-Background Check (Critical First Step of How to Respond to a Pre Adverse Action Letter)

-It’s crucial to learn how to do a background check on yourself.
+It’s crucial to learn how to have a records check performed on yourself.
 This step will allow an applicant to control the direction of their career.
 Additionally, this process will enable applicants to catalog their criminal records, driving records, and credit history.
 This way, the potential employees will continuously verify and correct their records and look out for any disqualifying offenses.

 Applicants are advised to run several kinds of background checks on themselves.
 A level 2 background screening is the most common screening run by employers nationwide.
 A level 2 screening primarily focuses on a person’s criminal history.
-Therefore, it’s imperative to learn how to run a criminal background check on yourself.
+Therefore, it’s imperative to learn how to check for your criminal background or history.

 Where Do Applicants Find Their Records?